 Who counts as a student?

-We will include MAs and PhDs and those still in school or college.
+Some of our competitions include prizes for under 18s and a prize for higher education students (18-25).
+We will include MAs and PhDs and those still in school or college as students.

 Can students and < 18 will top prize?

 Yes.
 Some of our competitions include prizes for under 18s and a prize for higher education students (18-25).
 But if a student or under 18 entry is the best overall then it will win first prize regardless if the entry is from a student and the student prize will go to the next best student entry.

 Yes, we will accept submissions from anyone in any country as long as they are in English, haven’t been published before and meet the criteria i.e. includes sustainable solutions/characters in the backdrop of a mainstream story or offers a positive vision of what a sustainable society might look like.

 Can I submit to more than one format, or more than one entry?

 Most competitions allow up to two submissions, but we have limited judges so make sure each submission is of good quality and meets the criteria i.e. either includes sustainable solutions/characters in the backdrop of a mainstream story or offers a positive vision of what a sustainable society might look like.

 Do I have to have the whole novel/series written?

 We may only ask for an extract (see competition guidelines) but it’s a good idea to have the rest written as we will probably ask for the whole thing when making decisions about the finalists.

 Copyright remains with the author for the purposes of the competition.
 But if your submission is a winner and forwarded onto publishers/production companies, they will communicate with you direct about copyright terms etc.